meltyourface/blank/posts/Egyptology/Evolution-of-Ancient-Egyptian-Architecture-in-Old-Middle-and-New-Kingdoms/index.md

 Temple layouts in the Old Kingdom were relatively simple, primarily consisting of rectangular structures with flat roofs and massive stone columns.
 The necropolis of Saqqara, the burial site for many nobles and high-ranking officials, contains examples of early mastaba tombs with simplistic designs.

-Notable case study: Step Pyramid of Djoser, designed by architect Imhotep, marks a transition to more complex tomb structures.
+**Notable case study**: Step Pyramid of Djoser, designed by architect Imhotep, marks a transition to more complex tomb structures.
 Composed of six mastabas stacked on top of each other, it showcased the potential for vertical expansion in Egyptian architecture.

 Middle Kingdom (c.
 2055-1650 BCE):
 During the Middle Kingdom, architectural styles shifted as a result of political reforms and the reestablishment of central authority.
 Temples evolved, with increased complexity in their layouts and more attention to artistic detail.
 Hypostyle halls, with closely spaced columns supporting a roof, became a more prominent feature in temples.

 One significant change was the evolution of tomb structures to rock-cut tombs, often carved into cliffs.
 This facilitated more elaborate interior decorations, with detailed scenes from the Book of the Dead adorning the walls.

-Notable case study: The temple of Karnak, developed over the Middle and New Kingdom periods, exhibits the intricate architectural design and pharaonic inscriptions characteristic of this era.
+**Notable case study**: The temple of Karnak, developed over the Middle and New Kingdom periods, exhibits the intricate architectural design and pharaonic inscriptions characteristic of this era.
 It features an expansive hypostyle hall, containing 134 colossal columns, and multiple shrines dedicated to various deities.

 New Kingdom (c.
 1550-1070 BCE):
 The New Kingdom period marked a zenith in architectural achievements, featuring elaborately decorated temples, monumental constructions, and funerary complexes.
 Pharaohs such as Amenhotep III and Ramses II commissioned grand temples to immortalize their reigns and emphasize their divine connections.